The Rural Times

 Australian sustainable grocery subscription service Farmers Pick today announces its expansion into Queensland.
 The start-up will now deliver its ‘imperfect’ fruit & veg boxes to over 1.5 million households across Queensland from their new premise in Brisbane.
 The expansion means Queenslanders can now get a variety of affordable fresh produce and pantry staples delivered to their doorstep.
 Those living in the state can preorder their first box from today, with the first boxes being delivered on the 25th of August.

 Farmers Pick has been combating food waste in Australia since its inception in 2020.
 To date, the business has successfully rescued more than 1,500,000 kilograms of perfectly good produce, a large portion of which has been saved from Queensland farms, in growing areas like Bowen and Lockyer Valley.
 Farmers Pick has achieved this by selling produce that doesn’t meet supermarkets' unrealistic beauty standards to households across Australia for up to 30% less than supermarket prices.
+This focus on affordability and access makes healthy eating more achievable for families—similar to how No credit check loans provide a way for people to access financial support without unnecessary barriers.

 Farmer’s Pick co-founder Josh Ball says the expansion is a step towards nationwide expansion, with the startup’s goal of eradicating food waste and increasing sustainable food options for Australian families, remaining front and centre.